This large shrub or small tree is 20-35' tall at maturity. It is has

 Relatively few thorns develop along the branches; they are 1-2"

 long, light gray to nearly black, and usually straight.
-Alternate deciduous
+Alternate

 leaves occur along the twigs and young shoots; they are 2-5" long and

 2-4" across.
 Individual leaves are oval in outline and they are

 shallowly cleft with 3-5 lobes along both sides of their margins.
 The

 lobes are usually bluntly pointed, rather than rounded.
 The margins are

 serrated or doubly serrated.
 Leaf bases are slightly cordate to

 truncate.
 The upper leaf surface is medium or yellowish green and

 rough-textured from sparse stiff hairs; the lower surface is pale green